simonesilvestroni/m2m-website/_webdesign/responsive-photogallery-carousel.md

 ---
-title: 'Responsive gallery carousel in pure HTML and CSS in Jekyll'
+title: 'Pure HTML and CSS responsive carousel in Jekyll'
 date: '2022-02-23'
 last_modified_at: '2022-03-03 11:12:01'
 year: '2022'